Absolute Beginner. Please note, final year students are not normally permitted to take non-accelerated beginners modules.

 - Teacher's handouts.

-- Languages@Warwick (online supplementary material for independent learning)
+- Moodle (online supplementary material for independent learning)

 General: Developing students’ basic skills in all competencies that are delivered through specific contexts ranging from talking about your selves to expressing likes and dislikes.